natalieagus/50033-2022/_unity/4_unity_for_children_2.md

 Finally, create another Empty GameObject in the scene called `EnemySpawnManager` as shown in the screenshot above, and attach the `SpawnManager.cs` script as its component.

-Test run and you shall have two cute `gombaEnemy` spawned in your scene (or whichever `enemy type` you decided to test):
+Test run and you shall have two cute `goombaEnemy` spawned in your scene (or whichever `enemy type` you decided to test):

 <img src="https://www.dropbox.com/s/kx3q40fszmt0hzk/9.png?raw=1"  class="center_ninety"/>